openstack/governance/goals/selected/ussuri/drop-py27.rst

 #.
 Drop the python 2.7 unit, functional & integration testing.

-   This will update the python testing template from Train to Ussuri template.
+   This will be done by updating the python testing template from Train to Ussuri template and drop the ``openstack-python-jobs`` job template.

 #.
-Migrate the python 2.7 job if no corresponding py3 job yet.
+Migrate any python 2.7 job if no corresponding py3 job yet.

 #.
-Update tox.ini and setup.cfg to remove the py2.7
+Update tox.ini and setup.cfg to remove the py2 reference.

 #.
 Update requirements file to drop py2.7 specific dependency.

 #.
-Add release notes saying dropping py2.7 explicitly.
+Add release notes saying dropping py2.7 explicitly in upgrade section.

    Python 2.7 support has been dropped.
-Last release <of project to> support py2.7 is OpenStack Train.
+Last release of <project> to support python 2.7 is OpenStack Train.
 The minimum version of Python now supported by <project> is Python 3.6.

 All these updates will go in a single patch.